-This page is similar to the Longest Request page, this page will display the transaction of the selected type that are currently stored in the memory that have the longest run time of all the transaction of this type, since the server started (or history was cleared).
+The Longest Transaction page is similar to the Longest Request page.
+It displays the transaction of the selected type that are currently stored in the memory that have the longest run time of all the transactions of this type, since the server started (or history was cleared).

 Longest Transaction Table¶

-This is the main content of this page.
-This is a summary list of the currently stored transaction of the selected type.
+This is the main content of this page and is a summary list of the currently stored transaction of the selected type.

 |App / Txn||The application in which the request occurred from or to.|

-Depending on the flavor of the transaction, you will see either Description, URL or Statement.
+Depending on the flavor of the transaction, you see either Description, URL or Statement.

 |Time (ms)||The time that the transaction took to complete.
 If available then you will also see the amount of actual CPU time that this transaction used below it|